Is My Blade Sharp Enough?

 What is Crush or Score Cutting?

-Crush or score cutting uses brute force to penetrate a knife blade through materials.
+Crush and score cutting uses brute force to penetrate a knife blade through materials.
 Usually this force is applied via a pneumatic powered knife blade holder against a hardened anvil roll.
 Crush cutting is generally better for slitting very tough materials such as rubber or sand paper, although some lightweight tissue grades, laminates and adhesive materials fair well with this technique.

 With some laminate webs, crush cutting can provide a temporary seal of the multiple layered materials.
 Crush cutting, also lends itself to heated knife cutting which is useful when cutting adhesive backed webs.